AntonGames/Algorithms-and-Data-Structures/task3/README.md

-Casco insurance / car service (ADT: priority line, big int).
+Casco insurance / car service (ADT: priority line, big integer).

 Process 1.
 The customer insures the machine with casco insurance in a company that has a cooperation agreement with a car repair shop.